 Even with sound savings and despite a sizeable emergency fund, bankruptcy is just an illness away or just a motor accident away.
 Some times it’s just around the corner through a job loss.
 But is declaring bankruptcy the only way to keep creditors at bay?

 Are there any better options?
 Veronica talks about just that in today’s guest post.
 Enjoy the post.

-I spoke with busy Philadelphia Bankruptcy attorney David M. Offen, Esq. and we discussed four ways you can avoid ever needing to file bankruptcy.
+I spoke with busy a bankruptcy attorney David M. Offen, Esq. and we discussed four ways you can avoid ever needing to file bankruptcy.

 1. You Must Live Within Your Means

 This is number 1 on the list for a reason – it is by far the biggest problem for individuals and families today.
 Live within means to avoid bankruptcy.

 Services and products are advertised to us 24-7, and admittedly, it can be difficult to resist overspending and indulging in a little “retail therapy.”.

 So how do you know whether you are living within your means?
 Set aside a half-hour, sit down with paper and pencil, and create a budget in writing.
 You might need to pull up a monthly bank statement to be able to see what you spend where.